 What the hadith says

-A camel allegedly spoke directly to Muhammad to complain about its treatment.
+A camel allegedly spoke directly to Muhammad, articulating a specific complaint about its mistreatment by its owner.

 Why this is a problem